 - Application: Send a short description of your background and motivation to firstname.lastname@example.org

 During the project you will familiarize yourself with the relevant literature before we jointly evaluate previously proposed methods in terms of applicability.
 This includes reading, understanding and replicating application oriented papers in the field of fair learning.
 In addition to this research component, the major focus lies on the design and implementation of an easy to use open source library in Python with extensive documentation and usage guidelines.
 The project is funded by a Digital Impact Grant from the Digital Civil Society Lab at Stanford University and was initiated by Bernhard Schölkopf, Adrian Weller and myself.

 This project is a unique opportunity to interact and work with many bright and experienced researchers at an internationally renowned machine learning lab.
 Previous Master students and research assistants often went on to do machine learning PhDs at top tier schools.
 It will provide you with a working knowledge of the current state of the art in algorithmic fairness, a field of growing importance and interest.

 For an introduction to fairness in machine learning see the slides of a tutorial at NIPS 2017 by Solon Barocas and Moritz Hardt as well as this book (work in progress).
 A first literature overview can be found on the course homepage of Moritz Hardt's course on Fairness in Machine Learning.

 Who are we looking for

-You are a keen student with strong programming skills (preferably in Python) and a solid math background (computer science, mathematics, physics or similar).
+You are a keen student with strong programming skills in Python and a solid math background (computer science, mathematics, physics or similar).
 You have a deep interest in machine learning research and are keen to learn about algorithmic fairness by taking apart current research papers.
 You are attentive to details and write well documented code.